jeffgodwyll/latex-resume/resume.md

     and increase collaboration within the team.
 To improve communication across teams, I encourage and promote the use of internal presentations.

+*   **Effect Studios**, *Senior Developer*, March 2019 - Present

+    - Building and maintaining Total Maintenance and WholesomeCraft.
+These 2 different systems use Django, a Python framework, to implement a RESTful API which are connected by the frontend which is an Angular 8 web application as well as Android and iOS mobile apps.

+    - Restructured tech team to introduce a more robust development and deployment process.
+Migrated several apps towards the cloud.

 *   **Google Developer Group(GDG) Ghana**